Bún Mọc is a Vietnamese rice noodle soup with pork meatballs. The pork broth is clear and simple, yet packed with flavors.

 • Mắm Tôm (fermented shrimp paste): A popular condiment in many Northern dishes, such as Bún Đậu Mắm Tôm (rice noodles with fried tofu and fermented shrimp paste) or Chả Cá Lã Vọng (turmeric fish with dill).

-• It’s NOT the same as Mắm Ruốc, another type of fermented shrimp paste in Vietnam.
+• It’s NOT the same as Mắm Ruốc, another type of fermented shrimp paste in Central and Southern Vietnam.

 A jar of Mam Tom